jellehermsen/jel/README.md

 You will need to install the Haskell Platform on your machine.
 Find out more at [https://www.haskell.org/platform/](https://www.haskell.org/platform/).

-You will need to dev package of ncursesw5 and you will need C2HS.
+You will need the dev package of ncursesw5 and you will need C2HS.
 You can install these on Debian-like systems with:

 ```
 sudo apt install c2hs libncursesw5-dev
 ```

-If you C2HS isn't available in your package repository you can also install it using cabal:
+If C2HS isn't available in your package repository you can also install it using cabal:

 ```